kostaskaragiorgos/Knapsack-Problem/doc/documentation.md

 ## Exit

-You can close the app using menu File --> Exit or using Alt+F4 keybind
+You can close the app by using menu File --> Exit or using Alt+F4 keybind

 <p><img src = "images/file_menu/exit menu.png" title="Close app"/></p>